wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 ## Series Matching with the "by" Construct

 In some cases, series matching with point tags results in no data because not all of the tags exist on both sides of the operator.
-You can use the `by` construct to perform matching using the element of your choice to get results for those series.
+You can use the `by` construct to perform matching using the element of your choice to get results for those series. (**Note:** As an alternative, you can use [`join(...INNER JOIN...)`](query_language_series_joining.html) if you need to match up series whose point tags do not correspond exactly.)

-Consider the following example:

-You’re interested in the set of hosts that have a `cpu.idle` of more than 50 and a `build.version` equal to 1000.
+Suppose you’re interested in the set of hosts that have a `cpu.idle` of more than 50 and a `build.version` equal to 1000.
 You start with a set of hosts and run the following query:

 `(ts(cpu.idle) > 50) and (ts(build.version) = 1000)`